django-hurricane/django-hurricane/README.md

 many CPUs, multiple threads and so on.
 In Kubernetes the scaling of an application is done through the Replication-value in a workload description manifest.
 This is no longer something we configure with app server parameters.

-**Todo**

-- [x] Basic setup, POC, logging
-- [x] Different endpoints for all Kubernetes probes
-- [x] Extensive documentation
-- [x] Django management command execution before serving
-- [ ] actual Tornado integration (currently uses the `tornado.wsgi.WSGIContainer`)
-- [ ] web sockets with Django 3
-- [ ] Testing, testing in production
-- [ ] Load-testing, automated performance regression testing
-- [ ] Implement the Kubernetes Metrics API
-- [x] Implement hooks for calling webservices (e.g. for deployment or health state changes)
-- [ ] Add another metrics collector endpoint (e.g Prometheus)

-### Celery
-In the future, Hurricane should provide a sophisticated Django-celery integration with health checks and Kubernetes-scaling.

-**Todo**

-- [ ] Concept draft
-- [ ] Kubernetes health probes for celery workers
-- [ ] Kubernetes health probes for celery beat
-- [ ] Implement hooks for calling webservices (e.g. for deployment or health state changes)
-- [ ] Implement the Kubernetes Metrics API

-### AMQP Worker/Consumer
-Hurricane provides a generic yet simple *amqp* worker with health checks and Kubernetes-scaling.

-**Todo**

-- [x] Concept draft
-- [ ] Kubernetes health probes for amqp workers
-- [ ] Implement hooks for calling webservices (e.g. for deployment or health state changes)
-- [ ] Implement the Kubernetes Metrics API

-### Guidelines
-In order to keep Django as lean and swift as possible we have to get rid of several parts: unneeded middlewares, apps and other overhead.
-A small Django-based service does not need all the batteries Django comes with.
-In many cases the superb ORM (object relation mapper) and a simple HTTP-interface is all it needs.

-**Todo**

-- [ ] Concept draft
-- [ ] Cookiecutter template
-- [ ] Container (Docker) best-practices

 ## Installation

 Hurricane can be installed from a Python Package Index: